ArenKDesai/Aren-s-Notes/Intro to Algorithms/Dynamic Programming.md

 #CS577 #DynamicProgramming #Algorithms

-Linear programming that calculates solutions from "small" to "large".
+"Linear" programming that calculates solutions from "small" to "large".
 On a problem, generate a solution that utilizes "memoization" through:
 1. Calculate once; store the value in an array for future calls
 2. Can be iterative or recursive